jnode-revisited/jnode/README.md

 ## Questions

-If you have any questions, please post them to the forums at www.jnode.org or to the IRC channel #JNode.org@irc.oftc.net
+If you have any questions, please post them to the [Github Discussions](https://github.com/jnode-revisited/jnode/discussions) tab.

- -- The JNode Team --
+ -- The JNode-revisited Team --